cake-lab/LitAR/client/README.md

 # LitAR Reference Application

 This repo is a reference implementation of an AR app that is built with LitAR.
-Note that we include the LitAR client APIs via the following files:
+Note that we include the LitAR APIs via the following files:
 - `./Assets/Scripts/LitARR`: core framework components

 Below we first describe the basic steps to run the reference AR application on a Unity-compatible computer, followed by instructions to run on compatible iOS devices.